Program Information

 Level: 04 Hours

-SCR3030 Field Placement Students complete their studies with either an external or internal work integrated learning experience.
+SCR3030 Field Placement Or Special Project Students complete their studies with either an external or internal work integrated learning experience.
 Students completing their training within the College environment are provided with small projects to enhance their writing, research, editing and web-related skills.
 Students with a minimum B+ average have the option of completing their diploma with a field placement.
 During an external placement, students apply the knowledge and skills they have gained in the classroom to professional practice within an organization.

-Prerequisites: SCR3014 and SCR3022 and SCR3025 and SCR3026 and SCR3035 and SCR3040 and SCR3041 and SCR3048 or SCR3040
+Prerequisites: SCR3014 and SCR3022 and SCR3025 and SCR3035 and SCR3048

 180.0